 There are two possible options for performing a frozen embryo transfer (FET): Natural-Cycle FET (NC-FET) and medicated FET.
 The professionals at Dominion Fertility are here to provide some insight on these options and the differences between NC-FET and medicated FET.

-A medicated FET allows the couple to avoid some of the pitfalls associated with a NC-FET.
+A medicated FET allows the couple to avoid some of the pitfalls associated with an NC-FET.
 In this type of FET, estrogen pills, shots, or patches are used to prepare the endometrium for embryo implantation.
 Three days prior to embryo transfer, the woman begins taking progesterone to modify the endometrial lining so that it will be receptive when the embryos are placed.
 Some clinics prescribe GnRH agonists (such as Lupron) to their patients the month prior to a medicated FET cycle so as to reduce the chances of spontaneous ovulation.
 The use of Lupron reduces the chances of cycle cancellation owing to unexpected ovulation to near zero.

 The choice of estrogen supplementation varies somewhat between clinics.
 Some clinics prescribe oral estrogens; other clinics administer intramuscular estrogen shots twice a week, and still other clinics use transdermal estrogen patches twice a week.
 The choice of estrogen protocol is clinic-specific and should be discussed with your reproductive endocrinologist.
 Many clinics prescribe progesterone-in-oil injections to prepare the lining for embryo transfer.
 Women who have a progesterone allergy can use progesterone suppositories instead.